Variation 5: dark-orange, black pmw, type 2 box

 8) METALLIC GREEN Type 3 Tractor RED pmw METALLIC BLUE driver

-9) ORANGE Type 3 Tractor BLUE pmw GREEN or BLUE driver
+9) PALE-ORANGE Type 3 Tractor BLUE pmw GREEN, BLUE or BROWN driver

-10) ORANGE Type 4 Tractor BLUE+ SILVER pmw GREEN driver
+10) PALE-ORANGE Type 4 Tractor BLUE+ SILVER pmw GREEN driver

 Variation 5: Dark-orange type 3 tractor, black pmw, dark-red driver, type 1 box

 Variation 5: Dark-orange type 3 Tractor, black pmw, green driver, type 2 box

 Variation 8: Metallic green type 3 Tractor, metallic blue driver, type 2 box